mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 ## Data Management

 Managing a robust collection of recipes inevitable requires a lot of data.
-Mealie has a robust data management system that allows you to easily some of the more important data sets in your collection.
+Mealie has a robust data management system that allows you to easily export some of the more important data sets in your collection.
 Here's some of the features that are available in the `group/data/<type>` pages:

 - Recipes
     - Bulk Actions